fergustaylor/openprescribingRplots/README.md

 # OpenprescribingRplots

-A small package for creating plots in R from openprescribing data.
+A small package for for loading openprescribing.net data into R graphics.

 Installation: